paezha/Reproducible-Research-Workflow/Session 4 - Research Data Management Principles/Session_4_Notes.md

 - **Science/Body of Knowledge**:  Well managed data will be discoverable, accessible and understandable making it ultimitely reusable for new science or study!

 ### Drivers of RDM - Data as a Research Output

+The policies of funding agencies around the world have increased their focus on data management in recent years.
+In Canada, the Tri-Agency (SSHRC, NSERC, CIHR) have great influence.

 **[Tri-Agency Statement of Principles on Digital Data Management (TASPDDM)](http://www.science.gc.ca/eic/site/063.nsf/eng/h_83F7624E.html?OpenDocument)**: Promotes excellence in digital data management practices and data stewardship in agency-funded research